pineda-vv/Data-Science-Projects/recipe_project/README.md

 ![alt text](https://github.com/pineda-vv/Data-Science-Projects/blob/master/recipe_project/data/distribution_ingredients.png)

 * #### Deriving Implicit Ratings
-* Sentiment analysis using nltk's Sentiment Intensity Analyzer returned a polarity score for each comment.
+* The food52.com recipe site did not Sentiment analysis using nltk's Sentiment Intensity Analyzer returned a polarity score for each comment.
 I used the compound score to derive implicit ratings using the following metric:

 | **Rating** | **Compound Score** |
 |:---:|:---:|